Jimi Hendrix, SRV, and John Mayer Style Lick

 Please check out my Blues Guitar Course if you’re interested in learning about playing lead blues guitar.
 Blues Guitar Course

-Full lesson, Interactive Tab, Guitar Pro, and Backing Track
+Full Lesson, Interactive Tab, Guitar Pro, and Backing Track

 Gain Instant access when you become an All Access Pass Subscriber.
 Learn more about All Access